jrmeier/moby-dick-interview/README.md

 ## Getting Started
 So this should be relatively simple.
-All you need is 10.5 or greater and you should be good to go.
-If you don't have the right version of Node.js, I use NVM and its extremely slick.
+All you need is Node 10.5 or greater and you should be good to go.
+If you don't have the right version of Node.js, I use NVM its great.

+Here's the quick and dirty for your copy/paste pleasure: `git clone git@github.com:jrmeier/moby-dick-interview.git && cd ./moby-dick-interview && npm i && npm start`

 First get the code

 `git clone git@github.com:jrmeier/moby-dick-interview.git`

-Then install the requirements
+Then install

 `npm install`

-Once that's installed, you'll be to ready to explore the data!

 All that's left is to build the data file and start the React app.